What is a Service Agreement?

 It’s up to you to set your pricing and negotiate fees with the client you work for.

-For a specific project, the client might like to have the cost certainty of a fixed fee, but for regular work it’s very common for service providers to charge out at an hourly or daily rate.
+For a specific project, the client might like to have the cost certainty of a fixed fee, but it’s very common for service providers to charge out at an hourly or daily rate for regular work.

-Some factors that can influence how much you get paid include the length of the project, the skills required to do the job and the scope or size of the project.
+Some factors that can influence how much you get paid include the length of the project, the skills required to do the job, and the project’s scope or size.

 If I subcontract some of my work to other people, can I still use this Service Agreement?